 Practice creating and implementing developmentally appropriate lessons associated with rhythmic, individual, dual, team and adventure activities at the elementary level.
 Includes observations and supervised teaching experiences in PK-5 settings.
 (Formerly Practicum in Creative Movement and Dance.)
 4 contact hours.

-Prerequisite: HPE 313; admission to the Feinstein School of Education and Human Development or consent of department chair.
+Prerequisite: HPE 301, HPE 313, and HPE 314; admission to the Feinstein School of Education and Human Development or consent of department chair.

 Offered: Spring.